danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 That sounds appealing at first, until you consider a few things about F1 cars:

-* They require a special track to go fast.
+* They require a special track that includes run-off areas, barriers designed to absorb mistakes, and strategically placed medical facilities to ensure rapid response in case of accidents.
-* They need special fuel.
+* They run on engineered fuel blends, optimized and tuned for each engine to extract maximum performance.
-* They demand a highly trained driver.
+* They require a highly trained driver: an athlete conditioned through rigorous physical and mental training to endure extreme forces, heat, and sustained focus at extreme speeds.
 * They are supported by a specially trained pit crew, telemetry and safety infrastructure.

 On a public road full of traffic lights, stop signs, pedestrians, buses, school zones, pot holes, lanes closed for construction, etc. you'd be lucky to make it out of the driveway in one piece!

 Now also imagine that while you're expected to run errands faster because you have a faster car, you're still fully liable for any property damage, fender benders, or accidents along the way.
 You can't blame the car, the responsibility still rests entirely on you.
 Unlike your old car, where mistakes might have been minor and easily recoverable, every slip at F1 speed could have serious consequences.
 You need not just speed, but careful attention, foresight, and an awareness of every risk around you.

-In the same way, AI gives us an engine capable of ludicrous speed, but the *roads* we're actually on: mature codebases, complex requirements, regulatory or compliance constraints, legacy interactions, and real users, haven't magically turned into race tracks overnight.
+Similarly, AI gives us an engine capable of ludicrous speed, but the *roads* we're actually on: mature codebases, complex requirements, regulatory or compliance constraints, legacy interactions, and real users, haven't magically turned into race tracks overnight.

 We've gained horsepower, but we haven't gained the infrastructure, tooling, or organization designed around moving at that speed, without causing serious damage.
 Some of that may come with time, but for now, we're still figuring out how to handle the horsepower.